 The top 3 brand trust drivers broken down by geography

-Whilst this is a helpful indicator of what shapes brand trust with consumers, we also know that there are a number of behavioural insights which can be used as inspiration to cement further trust among prospective or existing customers.
+Whilst this is a helpful indicator of what shapes brand trust with consumers, we also know that there are a number of behavioural insights which can be used as inspiration to cement further trust.
 These are:

 - Social proof – Beyond online reviews, there are a wealth of other initiatives that brands can use to demonstrate their capabilities, such as industry body endorsements, case studies, results and industry influencer endorsements.